Calls to Artists: Click on the tabs below to learn about artist opportunities at dance Immersion.

 *An emerging choreographer is defined as someone aged 16 – 29 who is in the early stages of their artistic career, and has yet to present a full-length work of their own. dance Immersion will select the mentees from this open call.

-*Selected mentors will be choreographers that have honed their craft through training and practices for 10+ years; have presented full-length dance work to the public; have 3+ years of teaching experience; are actively engaged within their community through their art form. dance Immersion will select the mentors.
+*Selected mentors selected by dance Immersion are choreographers that have honed their craft through training and practice for 10+ years; have presented full-length dance work to the public; have 3+ years of teaching experience; and are actively engaged within their community through their art form.

 Program Components